TROUBLE AT SEA OR ON THE COAST?

 Welcome to Coastwatch Tay Coastal Surveillance Unit

-Coastwatch Tay unit was established in 2008 and has developed into a respected independent, non governmental, volunteer coastal safety & monitoring organisation operating from our base in Broughty Ferry, Dundee on the north east coast of Scotland.
+Coastwatch Tay unit was established in 2008 and has developed into a respected independent, non governmental, coastal safety & monitoring organisation operating from our base in Broughty Ferry, Dundee on the North East coast of Scotland.

 Coastwatch Tay is run entirely by volunteers who have an interest in, and concern for, the safety of life at sea and on the coast.
-Our uniformed volunteers give up a few hours a week to keep visual watch over activities on the Tay estuary, beaches, harbours and wildlife from Broughty Ferry to Monifieth in Angus.
+Our uniformed volunteers give up a few hours a week to keep visual watch over activities on the Tay estuary, beaches, harbours and wildlife at Broughty Ferry, Tayport, Tentsmuir and Monifieth.
 We also monitor the international distress channel VHF Channel 16 in support of search & rescue operations.

 Those who are concerned with safety along our coast are constantly aware of the need for good communications and reliable information.
 The most highly trained lifeboat crews, lifeguards and coastguards and expensive equipment are of little use if incidents are heard about too late, if the information is garbled, embellished or plain wrong.
 Yet it is generally true, and especially so of maritime incidents that it is almost always a member of the public who is the first to be aware that something is wrong.
 So any means of relaying facts from the victim, witnesses, or first informant to the rescue services accurately and reliably must be welcomed.